What differentiates a successful business transformation strategy from one that hinders positive change within an organization?

 *McGregor, Douglas.
 The Human Side Of Enterprise.
 New York: McGraw-Hill, 1960.

-Stuart Wigham is Content Manager & Consultant at ON THE MARK.
+Stuart Wigham was a Content Manager & Consultant at ON THE MARK.
 In business for 28 years, OTM is a global leader in collaborative organization design and business transformation.
 We have a passion for collaborative business transformation that sits at the heart of OTM, supported by pragmatism, systems thinking, and belief in people.